 The US Census Bureau defines and delineates the geographic boundaries for urban(ized) areas based on residential population determined by each decennial Census.
 Census-defined urban(ized) areas are used to summarize and report data collected by the US Department of Transportation and other Federal agencies.

-Urban Area boundaries
+Urban and Urbanized Area boundaries

 The definition of urban area includes urbanized areas, which have a population of 50,000 or more, and urban areas, which have a population of at least 5,000 and less than 50,000.